Andrew Cuomo demands feds ‘cease and desist’ immigration crackdown

 His brazen letter also accused ICE of targeting illegal immigrants who are outspoken advocates for the unauthorized population, singling them out for deportation in order to squelch dissenting voices.

+DeLeon-Aguilar has been deported three times before and has a reckless aggravated assault conviction on his record, Mr. Homan countered.

+“In each targeted enforcement action in which these specific individuals were sought, ICE officers acted professionally and within their legal authorities under federal immigration law,” he said.

-Activists cheered his move but said more is needed.
-They said Mr. Cuomo’s ban on ICE officers in state buildings doesn’t apply to the courts, meaning ICE is still able to arrest illegal immigrants and other criminal aliens inside courthouses.
+Activists cheered Mr. Cuomo’s move but said more is needed.
+They said Mr. Cuomo’s ban on ICE officers in state buildings doesn’t apply to the courts, meaning ICE is still able to arrest illegal immigrants and other criminal aliens inside of courthouses.

 Security analysts, though, said kicking ICE out of state facilities and limiting cooperation would mean the release of more criminals into communities.